 Engines were similar to the Duraliner – an updated Waukesha 140 series gas engine (model code FIG) with an option of a Cummins JT-6B diesel (FID).

-No matter the ad copy, the Roadrunner unfortunately wasn’t “going places”, and further orders failed to materialize.
+No matter the ad boasting, the Roadrunner unfortunately wasn’t “going places”, and further orders failed to materialize.
 After a purchase of 54 Roadrunners from a Mexican operator in 1958, Fitzjohn closed it doors – and the Muskegon factory was sold to Blue Bird who used it to assemble school buses.

 My favorites are the “sedan buses” and the FID-SS Roadrunner sightseeing coaches.
 Lovely interior, with special attention to quality and details !